urbanautomaton/urbanautomaton.com/content/blog/2013-08-27-rails-autoloading-hell.markdown

 end
 ```
 ```
-> A::B
+> Foo::Bar
-"In A looking for B..."
+"In Foo looking for Bar..."
-NameError: uninitialized constant A::B
+NameError: uninitialized constant Foo::Bar
 ```

 When you refer to a constant, Ruby first attempts to find it according
 to its built-in lookup rules, described above.
 If no matching constant
 can be found, `Module#const_missing` is invoked - in the case of the
-example above, the call is `A.const_missing("B")`.
+example above, the call is `Foo.const_missing("Bar")`.

 This is where Rails takes over.
 Using a file lookup convention and its
-knowledge about which constants have already been loaded, it overrides
+knowledge about which constants have already been loaded, Rails
-`#const_missing` to load missing constants without the need for explicit
+overrides `#const_missing` to load missing constants without the need
-`require` calls by the programmer.
+for explicit `require` calls by the programmer.

 ### File Lookup Rules